 Do I have to post a sign for video surveillance in Illinois?

 In Illinois, landlords and property managers are not required to post video surveillance signs, especially in public areas.
-It is, nevertheless, in keeping with sound security principles to display signs indicating that you are monitoring an area.
+Nevertheless, it is in keeping with sound security principles to display signs indicating that you are monitoring an area.

 It is unlawful for any person to knowingly make a video record or transmit live video of another person in that other person’s residence without that person’s consent.
 Exemptions apply if the making of a video record or transmission of live video is by:

-- Law enforcement officers pursuant to a criminal investigation, which is otherwise lawful;
+- Law enforcement officers under a criminal investigation, which is otherwise lawful;

 - A reporter or news medium conducting an official interview in a locker room.